routrs/pyroutrs/README.md

 ```

 ## Attributions
-Inspired by [scgraph](https://github.com/connor-makowski/scgraph) and [searoute](https://github.com/genthalili/searoute-py), including the use their datasets, whicha have been modified to work with this package.
+Inspired by [scgraph](https://github.com/connor-makowski/scgraph) and [searoute](https://github.com/genthalili/searoute-py), including the use their datasets, which have been modified to work with this package.